deeptavker/riemann_solver/README.md

 To add:

 - XSPH Velocity correction for particles
-- Variable particle velocities support
+- Variable particle velocities support : EGN as an evolving vector field
 - More equations for simulating cases such as sod shocktube
+- Generalise periodicity from [-1,1] to any arbitary domain